 How many accommodation options do I have to apply for?

-For all first year undergraduate and postgraduate students applying for September, in order to submit your application you have to make six choices of accommodation in preference order so it’s a good idea to make a shortlist of the halls of residences that you like.
+For all first year undergraduate and postgraduate students applying for September, in order to submit your application you have to make four choices of accommodation in preference order so it’s a good idea to make a shortlist of the halls of residences that you like.

 I’m trying to make my application for accommodation, but the halls I wanted to apply for are not available on the application form.
 Can I still apply for them?